St. Francis men hope to have right fit for NEC final

 For Blackmon, Braxton and the Red Flash, it’s fit together nicely enough to take them to three Northeast Conference championship games in four years.
 St. Francis (22-9) will try to win its first conference crown since 1991 when it travels to top-seeded Robert Morris on Tuesday.

 Tipoff is at 7 p.m.
-The game wil be televised on ESPN2.
+The game will be televised on ESPN2.

 “Ty (Stewart) likes to dance.
 A.J.
 (Labriola) likes to rap.
 We just have a bunch of different mixes of guys that all blend well together,” Braxton said.
 “We all rub off on each other.”